 To activate click tracking, go to your Email tracking settings.
 Once enabled, each link in your email receives a unique identifier that records data on when a link is clicked, by whom, from where, when, etc. which can be found on the Stats page.

 The Click Rate is a very powerful indicator as it provides insight into how recipients interact with your specific content.
 High click rates are generally a sign of interest and can help shape your future campaigns.
 Moreover, regardless of how a recipient views the emails, a click will always be detected.

 The Unsubscribe Rate is related to the number of delivered emails, and indicates the number of people who opted out of your list using the unsubscribe link.

-As per the Mailjet Sending Policy, an unsubscribe link is mandatory for all marketing campaigns.
+As per the Mailjet Acceptable Use Policy, an unsubscribe link is mandatory for all marketing campaigns.